-The Fellowship in Pulmonary Disease and Critical Care Medicine offers remarkable exposure to a variety of patients and array of technologies, all in a supportive, patient- and trainee-centered environment.
-We accept 3 trainees each year and commit to developing them as physicians and as teachers.
+The Fellowship in Pulmonary Disease and Critical Care Medicine offers remarkable exposure to a variety of patients and array of technologies, all in a supportive patient- and trainee-centered environment.
+We accept 4 trainees each year and commit to developing them as physicians and as teachers.

 Pulmonary and Critical Care Medicine Fellowship

 In addition, we offer a wide range of electives that will help fellows position themselves for their future careers.
-Standard options, such as Anesthesia, Sleep Medicine, CT Surgery, Ultrasound/ Echocardiography, and Chest Imaging, are complemented by spending time with Allergy/ Immunology, ENT, or other specialties.
+Standard options, such as Anesthesia, Sleep Medicine, CT Surgery, Ultrasound/ Echocardiography, and Chest Imaging are complemented by time with Allergy/ Immunology, ENT, and other specialties.

 Ochsner LSU Health Shreveport

-The main campus/ academic medical center in Shreveport is a Level 1 Trauma Center, Regional Burn Center, and houses a full range of ICU’s.
-In this setting, trainees are exposed to a wide range of critical illness, including neurologic, obstetrical and gynecologic emergencies.
-The Intensivists provide a full range of therapies, including ECMO and CVVH.
-The center also serves as a regional referral center for a variety of pulmonary diseases, as it is the home of Interventional Pulmonology program, Pulmonary Hypertension Clinic, and evolving Advanced Lung Diseases Clinic.
+The main campus/ academic medical center in Shreveport is a Level 1 Trauma Center, Regional Burn Center, Comprehensive Stroke Center, and houses a full range of ICUs.
+In this setting, trainees care for patients with a wide range of critical illness, including traumatic, surgical, neurologic, and obstetrical and gynecologic emergencies.
+The intensivists provide a full range of therapies, including ECMO and CRRT.
+The center also serves as a regional referral center for a variety of pulmonary diseases, as it is the home of the Interventional Pulmonology and Thoracic Oncology program, Pulmonary Hypertension Clinic, and evolving Advanced Lung Diseases Clinic.

-Located near the main campus, this Long-Term Acute Care (LTAC) hospital serves many of our post-short term acute care patients.
-The Shreveport hospital specializes in rehabilitation of adult and geriatric patients with severe cardiopulmonary illnesses, including lung fibrosis and pneumonia.
-Rotations in the LTAC setting gives trainees additional experience in the post-ICU experience, including strategies for chronic ventilator weaning and addressing the complications of ICU stays.
+Located on the main campus, this Long-Term Acute Care (LTAC) hospital serves many of our post-short term acute care patients.
+PAM Health specializes in rehabilitation of adult and geriatric patients with severe cardiopulmonary illnesses, including lung fibrosis and pneumonia.
+Rotations in the LTAC setting give trainees additional experience in the post-ICU experience, including strategies for chronic ventilator weaning and addressing the complications of ICU stays.